-Writers have spoken of this process in different ways, as inner child work or inner bonding, for example.
+Writers and therapists have spoken of this process in different ways, as inner child work or inner bonding, for example.
 There are a variety of ways to do this work, although it can be very very helpful to have a guide.
 The right kind of psychotherapy can be useful, such as depth psychotherapy and some of the newer processes such as EMDR.

 And For More Information:

 Go To Home Page

 Jon Terrell, M.A., offers retreats in Massachusetts, Florida and upstate New York.
 He has an office in downtown Manhattan and Northampton, MA.
 For more information, or if you have a question, contact him using the form below.